elomarii/CTF_4_DAY/TryHackMe/Dogcat.md

 tmpfs           240M     0  240M   0% /sys/firmware
 ```

 `/opt/backup` is mounted on `/dev/xvda2` in the host filesystem and occupies most of the space of the container.
-Checking its content, we find a script that is run regularly by root on the host machine to backup the container.
+Checking its content, we find a script that is run regularly by root on the host machine to back up the container.
 Because we have permissions to write to that file, we can send a reverse shell back to our machine:

 ```
 root@e43f08c3313d:/var/www/html# ls -l /opt/backups